kajpawl/blog-mern-stack/README.md

 ## About

-The project is a full-stack web app for blogging based on the MERN stack.
+The project is a full-stack Progressive Web App for blogging based on the MERN stack.
 It relies mostly React, Redux and React Router in the front-end, and on the Node, Express and MongoDB in the back-end.

 The project was deployed on the Heroku platform and is available at [https://damp-river-81166.herokuapp.com/](https://damp-river-81166.herokuapp.com/).